Dhanmondi Government Boys' High School: Teachers-guardians conference

 Teacher-guardian conferences are called periodically.

 Library

 The books in the library were largely bought by coeval sanctioned money during the establishment of the school.
 Others were bought by annually approved money.
 For the reason of Enam Committee the post 'librarian' was discontinued but now it is running under a teacher of this school.

 School magazine

 The name of the school magazine is ANKUR.
-The magazine was last published in 2018.
+The magazine is sourced by current students writing every year.

 Students' association

 The former students of DGBHS are known as DExSAn (sometimes referred to Dboys), a phrase initially proposed by Dboys' Ex-Students Association (DExSA) just before its wider acceptance.
 DExSA, however, is the alumni association of the institution.

 Extracurricular sports

-The annual sports competition is organised by the school authority in February each year and includes sprints (100 to 400 meters), long jump, and high jump.
+The annual sports competition is organised by the school authority in February each year and it includes sprints (100 to 400 meters), long jump, and high jump etc.